Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 	- Tomasina: This the first Berserk Cyber.Beast since Mack... (she looks at Max)I mean your parents was killed by one
 - Airiona believes that	a cybervator should serve Citizens not the other way around the way how the world currently works
 - Max is going to change the preception of who can be a cybervator in the future will no citizen be designated Cornerman and told they can't be a Cybervator beacuse they will be able to point to Max and say I can
-- Spike declares war on the NRA.
-	Max: ha you and what army
-	Spike: This army
-	Spike reveals all of the Cybervators that are now under his control

-- Despite gaining new power Max refuses to use it and wears his restaint.
-He wants to win the championships with his original promise in my and ahow everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.

 - People are angery about what is precived to be cheating to prevent Max's team from winning Spike is one of them his precieved mistreatment of Max and his team is what drives him to do increasingly worst misdead through the story.